programmfabrik/easydb-documentation/content/sysadmin/eas/partitions/_index.en.md

 Reactivate automatically disabled partitions
 ======================================================

-Without sufficinet free storage space, EAS "partitions" get disabled as a saftey measure.
+Without sufficient free storage space, "EAS partitions" get disabled as a saftey measure.

-Once space has been created on the underlying file system, the disabled partitions have to be enabled manually.
+Once space has been created on the underlying file system, the disabled EAS partitions have to be enabled manually.
 To do this, connect with the PostgreSQL command-line client `psql` to the **eas** database.

 From outside the container, the call would be: